 A KPPA is not allowed to:

-Three types of KP3A are: selling agent, manufacturing agent and buying agent.
-Selling agent is to perform liaising and promotional activities; manufacturing agent is to perform market survey; and buying agent is to supervise and liaise.
+Three types of KP3A are selling agent, manufacturing agent, and buying agent.
+The selling agent is to perform liaising and promotional activities; the manufacturing agent is to perform the market survey, and buying agent is to supervise and liaise.

-If you set up a KP3A in Indonesia, trading activities or sales activities are not permitted.
+If you set up a KP3A in Indonesia, it does not permit trading activities or sales activities.

 Both KPPA and KP3A do not give you the benefits to do business for revenue purposes in Indonesia.
-However, you are allowed to open a branch office in any part of Indonesia, which a KPPA is not able to do.
+However, you can open a branch office in any part of Indonesia, which a KPPA is not able to do.

 KP3A serves to promote products in Indonesia for its mother company overseas.